 Recent observations have pointed out various anomalies in some multipoles (small l) of the cosmic microwave background (CMB).
-In this paper, it is proved that some of these anomalies could be explained in the framework of a modified concordance model, in which there is an appropriate distribution of vector perturbations with very large spatial scales.
+In this paper, it is proved that some of these anomalies could be explained in the framework of a modified concordance model, in which, there is an appropriate distribution of vector perturbations with very large spatial scales.
 Vector modes are associated with divergenceless (vortical) velocity fields.
 Here, the generation of these modes is not studied in detail (it can be done "a posteriori"); on the contrary, we directly look for the distributions of these vector modes which lead to both alignments of the second and third multipoles and a planar octopole.
-A general three-dimensional (3D) superimposition of vector perturbations does not produce any alignment, but we have found rather general 2D superimpositions leading to anomalies similar to the observed ones; in these 2D cases, the angular velocity has the same direction at any point of an extended region, and moreover, this velocity has the same distribution in all the planes orthogonal to it.
-Differential rotations can be seen as particular cases, in which the angular velocity only depends on the distance to a rotation axis.
+A general three-dimensional (3D) superimposition of vector perturbations does not produce any alignment, but we have found rather general 2D superimpositions leading to anomalies similar to the observed ones; in these 2D cases, the angular velocity has the same direction at any point of an extended region and, moreover, this velocity has the same distribution in all the planes orthogonal to it.
+Differential rotations can be seen as particular cases, in which, the angular velocity only depends on the distance to a rotation axis.
 Our results strongly suggest that appropriate mixtures of scalar and vector modes with very large spatial scales could explain the observed CMB anomalies.

-Subject headings: cosmic microwave background - cosmology: theory - large-scale structure of universe Online material: color figures
+Subject headings: cosmic microwave background-cosmology: theory-large-scale structure of universe

-1. INTRODUCTION
+1. Introduction

-The analysis of the data obtained by the Wilkinson Microwave Anisotropy Probe (WMAP) has pointed out some anomalies in the temperature distribution of the cosmic microwave background (CMB).
+The analysis of the data obtained by the Wilkinson Microwave Anisotropy Probe (WMAP) has pointed out some anomalies in the temperature distribution of the Cosmic Microwave

+Background (CMB).
 These anomalies have not been explained in the framework of the concordance model, which is an inflationary flat universe with cold dark matter, dark energy, and reionization.
-For appropriate values of the involved parameters, this model explains most of the current cosmological observations, e.g., the magnituderedshift relation satisfied by far supernovae, the statistical properties of galaxy surveys, and the CMB anisotropies; nevertheless, some aspects of these observations remain controversial.
+For appropriate values of the involved parameters, this model explains most of the current cosmological observations, e.g., the magnitude-redshift relation satisfied by far supernovae, the statistical properties of galaxy surveys, and the CMB anisotropies; nevertheless, some aspects of these observations remain controversial.
 Among them, the WMAP anomalies deserve attention.
-Some of these anomalies could be due to unexpected systematic errors associated with foreground subtraction, galactic cuts, statistical analysis, and so on; however, other anomalies could be true effects requiring new physics.
-Future experiments such as Planck should distinguish between physical effects and systematic errors.
-Let us now list the main anomalies: (1) the amplitude of the C_2 multipole is lower than was expected, (2) there is an asymmetry between the north and south ecliptic hemispheres, (3) the multipole C_3 is too planar, and (4) the multipoles C_2 and C_3 are too aligned.
-Other anomalies concerning $\ell > 3$ multipoles have also been described.
+Some of these anomalies could be due to unexpected systematic errors associated to foreground subtraction, galactic cuts, statistical analysis, and so on; however, other anomalies could be true effects requiring new physics.
+Future experiments as PLANCK should distinguish between physical effects and systematic errors.
+Let us now list the main anomalies: (i) the amplitude of the C_2 multipole is lower than it was expected, (ii) there is an asymmetry between the North and South ecliptic hemispheres, (iii) the multipole C_3 is too planar, and (iv) the multipoles C_2 and C_3 are too aligned.
+Other anomalies concerning $\ell > 3$ multipoles have been also described.

-The importance of anomaly 1 was initially overestimated.
-The probability assigned by Spergel et al. (2003) to the C_2 value obtained from the first-year WMAP data was $\sim 1.5 \times 10^{-3}$.
-Afterward, other authors (Efstathiou 2003, 2004; Gaztañaga et al. 2003; Slosar et al. 2004) obtained greater probabilities by using different methods for data analysis.
-Finally, Hinshaw et al. (2007) used the data from the first three years of the WMAP sky survey, plus appropriate statistical and foreground subtraction techniques, to conclude that the probability of the measured C_2 multipole is ~ 0.16 .
+The importance of the anomaly (i) was initially overestimated.
+The probability assigned by Spergel et al. (2003) to the C_2 value obtained from the first year WMAP data was ~ 1.5×10^{-3} .
+Afterward, other authors (Efstathiou 2003; Gaztañaga et al. 2003; Efstathiou 2004; Slosar et al. 2004) obtained greater probabilities by using different methods for data analysis.
+Finally, Hinshaw et al. (2006) used the data from the first three years of the WMAP sky survey, plus appropriate statistical and foreground subtraction techniques, to conclude that the probability of the measured C_2 multipole is ~ 0.16.
 In conclusion, the observed value of C_2 is currently considered small but compatible with the concordance model.
-Nevertheless, a lack of correlations at the largest angular scales appears to be statistically significant in cut-sky maps (see Spergel et al. 2003; Copi et al. 2007; Hajian 2007)
+Nevertheless, a lack of correlations at the largest angular scales appears to be statistically significant in cut-sky maps (see Spergel et al. (2003); Copi et al. (2007); Hajian (2007))